brodeymc/SWE3643-CalculatorApp/README.md

  3. Run the project with the command `dotnet run --project C:path/CalculatorWebServerApp.csproj` (replace C:path/CalculatorWebServerApp.csproj with the copied path)
  4. After the application starts, launch a browser and connect to http://localhost:7277 or http://localhost:5238

+If your browser says the source is untrusted you should be able to continue to the site.

 Sample output:
 ```
 info: Microsoft.Hosting.Lifetime[14]